Skip to main content

 6. Bookmark /support for quick access.

-This takes about 20–30 minutes and gives a clear understanding of the platform without unnecessary searching.
+This takes about 20–30 minutes and gives you a clear understanding of the platform without unnecessary searching.

 Conclusion: Navigation Is Not a One-Time Task

 Neiron AI is not a static product.
 Models are added and updated, pages may change, tariff conditions are adjusted.
-Therefore, navigation is a regular habit, not a one-time walkthrough.
+Therefore, navigation is a regular habit, not a one-time tour.

-A good strategy for a beginner: don't try to learn everything at once, but find one scenario that you actually need right now and master it completely.
-After the first scenario is worked out, move to the next.
-This builds practical experience with the platform without extra information noise.
+A good strategy for a beginner: don't try to learn everything at once; instead, find one scenario that you actually need right now and master it completely.
+Once the first scenario is worked out, move on to the next.
+This builds hands-on experience with the platform without information overload.

 Use /news/articles as an entry point when you want to expand your working scenarios.
 Use /support when something goes wrong.
 And remember: AI is a tool whose results require your verification before use.